Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

-ML-based analysis trains a statistical model with the sentences in $D^L$ and uses this model to predict the probability that a sentence is related to $t$.
+Feature-based analysis trains a statistical model with the sentences in $D^L$ and uses this model to predict the probability that a sentence is related to $t$.
 It includes four main steps: training set preparation, feature engineering, model training, and prediction.

 In this work, the training set is comprised of the sentences in labeled documents $D^L$.
 The positive instances for training are the related sentences $S^L_{r_t}$ for an information type $t$.
-Since the majority of sentences in $D^L$ are unrelated, to avoid biases we perform under-sampling over the unrelated sentences $S^L_{u_t}$ to form the negative instances.
-We sample a subset of $S^L_{u_t}$ which are similar to $S^L_{r_t}$ because these sentences are expected to be more difficult to distinguish from $S^L_{r_t}$; we use ML to learn the potential distinguishing criteria.
+Since the majority of sentences in $D^L$ are unrelated, to avoid extreme imbalance, we perform under-sampling over the unrelated sentences $S^L_{u_t}$ to form the negative instances.
+We sample a subset of $S^L_{u_t}$ which are similar to $S^L_{r_t}$ because these sentences are expected to be more difficult to distinguish from $S^L_{r_t}$.
+The similarity is measured using group similarity, since it reflects the overall similarity between $S^L_{r_t}$ and a sentence in $S^L_{u_t}$.
+We then use ML to learn the actual distinguishing criteria.
 More specifically, we calculate the similarity between the group vector of $S^L_{r_t}$ and the context vector of each sentence in $S^L_{u_t}$; we select the top-ranked unrelated sentences according to the size of $S^L_{r_t}$.
 These sentences are textually similar with $S^L_{r_t}$.
-Besides, a sentence in $S^L_{u_t}$ is also considered as a negative instance if it is the previous or the next sentence of a related sentence.
-Since sentences close to each other usually discuss similar topics, ML may learn the reason that some sentences are annotated as unrelated.
+We remark that, given the writing style adopted in financial documents, sentences close to each other (e.g., in the same paragraph) usually discuss similar topics.
+This means that within a same paragraph that could be both related and unrelated sentences.
+For this reason, a sentence in $S^L_{u_t}$ is also considered as a negative instance if it is the previous or the next sentence of a related sentence.

 Regarding feature engineering, we constructed 25 features for model training.
 Table~\ref{tab:features} shows the name, type, and description of these features, and also their rationale.
 F1--10 and F11--20 are 20 features related to the important words and phrases for an information type $t$.
-F21--F25 calculate the length of a sentence and different types of named entities that could indicate the existence of an information type.
-With these features, each sentence in the training set can be transformed into a feature vector, in which each dimension corresponds to a feature.
+F21--F25 calculate the length of a sentence and different types of named entities that could indicate the presence of an information type.
+With these features, each sentence in the training set can be transformed into a feature vector.
 The label of the feature vector is 1 or 0, representing whether a sentence is related to $t$ or not.